 What is the normal management fee?

-We charge 10% of all rents collected for single property owners.
+We charge 10% of all revenue collected from residents for single property owners.

-There is a reduced rate for owners with multiple properties.
+There is a reduced management fee rate for owners with multiple properties.

 What are other costs & money handling involved?